Skip to content

 Document-Based Verification: The Compliance Anchor

 Document-based verification remains the foundation of regulated identity checks.
-As of March 2026, AMLD6 (Directive (EU) 2024/1640, Art.
-20) requires obliged entities to verify customer identity using "reliable, independent source documents, data or information."
-A scanned or photographed identity document -- passport, national ID card, driving licence -- satisfies this requirement when the verification system can confirm authenticity.
+The AML/CTF Act 2006 requires reporting entities to verify customer identity using "reliable and independent documentation" or electronic verification.
+A scanned or photographed identity document -- passport, driver licence -- satisfies this requirement when the verification system can confirm authenticity.

-Modern document verification platforms use OCR (optical character recognition) combined with machine learning models trained on thousands of document templates.
+Modern document verification platforms use OCR combined with machine learning models trained on thousands of document templates.
 The verification pipeline typically runs in three stages: classification (what type of document is this?), extraction (what does it say?), and fraud detection (has it been tampered with?).

-Cost per verification typically ranges from EUR 0.50 to EUR 3.00 depending on volume, document complexity, and whether the check includes cross-referencing against external databases.
-Enterprise contracts with annual volumes above 100,000 checks typically negotiate rates below EUR 1.00 per verification.
+Cost per verification typically ranges from AUD 0.75 to AUD 4.50 depending on volume, document complexity, and whether the check includes cross-referencing against external databases.

 What to Ask Vendors

-• What is the false positive rate on identity documents specifically (not all document types combined)?
+• What is the false positive rate on identity documents specifically?

 • How many document templates does the system recognise, and how often is the template library updated?